easyfeat/chat-bot/README.md

 # chat-bot
-# topybot is my first python code I uploaded on Github
+# topybot is the first python code I uploaded on Github
 # easy to use, easy to lead it to an error